 The Battle in Popular Culture

 The Battle of Bunker Hill has been immortalized in countless books, movies, and works of art.
-The battle has become a symbol of American courage, resilience, and determination.
+Here's the thing — the battle has become a symbol of American courage, resilience, and determination.
 The story of the battle continues to inspire generations of Americans and serves as a reminder of the sacrifices made by those who fought for American independence.

 The famous quote, "Don't fire until you see the whites of their eyes!" has become a part of American folklore and is often invoked to symbolize the importance of discipline, patience, and strategic thinking.